 - The material, production labor, and overhead costs are computed.

-- Specific equipment, tooling, engineering, design, or other required non-recurring costs are summed, amortized, and added.
+- Specific equipment like crane scales (visit website), tooling, engineering, design, or other required non-recurring costs are summed, amortized, and added.

 - Freight and distribution costs, SG&A coverages, royalties, required profit margin, and other monies are assigned to the product.